-* There is also a special needs stream which incorporates students with particular learning difficulties who need extra time, attention and possibly one on one withdrawal.
+* There is also a special needs stream in Year 7 which incorporates students with particular learning difficulties who need extra time, attention and possibly one on one withdrawal.
 ESL (English as a Second Language) students whose skills are undeveloped would also form part of this group until they are achieving more confidently in communication skills.

 In Year 12, students who have performed well in Advanced and Extension One Preliminary courses continue these for the HSC, but may add a fourth unit of English called Extension Two, which requires the production of a major work.